My Top 5 Pantry Essentials

 • Sometimes I’ll call for fine sea salt in certain dishes, usually when I need the salt to dissolve evenly, like in baking or in some sauces.
 I buy Celtic or French gray fine sea salts.

 • Flaked sea salt is what I use as a finishing touch, like a garnish.
 It adds a crunchy spark to food, especially grilled meats and some desserts.
-Check out Maldon salt (which is more economical to buy by the tub) and Jacobsen salt from Oregon.
+Check out Maldon salt (which is more economical to buy by the tub).

 • One last note on salt: always taste your food for seasoning during every step of your preparation and cooking.
 Just because a recipe calls for a certain amount or salt, or even the vague direction to “season to taste” doesn’t mean it’s a done deal.
 Taste, taste and taste some more!